mcknn/Portfolio/README.md

 A [Java program](https://repl.it/@mcknn/ShrillSubtleFrontpage#Main.java) for text analysis I did for my OOP course.
 The emphasis here was on multithreading so we couldn't use threadsafe datastructures (So I made my own.
 I mean, why reinvent the jetski when you can just reinvent the wheel?).
 Why this constraint?
 Ours is not to question why, ours is just to do or... well, get a terrible grade.

-And [here](https://repl.it/@mcknn/CMPSC-465-Project-6#main.cpp) you an find a short little dynamic programming solution to a problem which keeps exactly no one up at night (except folks in algorithms & data structures, perhaps!).
+And [here](https://repl.it/@mcknn/CMPSC-465-Project-6#main.cpp) you can find a short little dynamic programming solution to a problem which keeps exactly no one up at night (except folks in algorithms & data structures, perhaps!).
 C++.

 [Implementation](https://repl.it/@mcknn/CRT-implementation#CRT.java) of the chinese remainder theorem to solve a particulary obscure problem (written in Java).
 This is unfinished because I thought of a simpler solution (if I had a dollar for every time that happened, I would... well, I'd have more dollars).